agrampa/seattle-301d28/15-project-week-kickoff/project-requirements.md

 * Technical merit is graded based on the following criteria:
  * **Obvious MVC/REST architecture**
     * Single-page app style
+    * Mobile-first design
     * Clearly defined Resources in the app
-    * Resource data is persisted by a database
+    * Resource data is persisted in some way, such as a SQL database
     * Resources have well-factored and isolated M, V, C components
     * URLs use conventional REST design
  * **Good and proper use of HTML**